 If the Test Host is offline, --offline should be added to support running with local resources.
+Otherwise, it will try to download resources online during the run time.

 '''

 $ dovetail run --offline

 '''

 Below is an example of running one test case and the creation of the compressed result file on the Test Host.